Self-indication assumption doomsday argument rebuttal

-The Self-Indication Assumption Doomsday argument rebuttal is an objection to the Doomsday argument (that there is only a 5% chance of more than twenty times the historic number of humans ever being born) by arguing that the chance of being born is not one, but is an increasing function of the number of people who will be born.
+The self-indication assumption (SIA) represents one of the major objections to the doomsday argument (DA).
+The doomsday argument states that humanity is unlikely to survive for long, as it would imply that current humans are implausibly early in the history of humanity.
+The SIA states that the chance of being born is not one, but an increasing function of the number of people who will be born.
+Under the SIA, it is more likely to be born in a world that with a larger total population, which counteracts the DA.

 History

-This objection to the Doomsday Argument (DA), originally by Dennis Dieks (1992), developed by Bartha & Hitchcock (1999), and expanded by Ken Olum (2001), is that the possibility of an individual existing all depends on how many humans will ever exist (N).
+This objection to the doomsday argument (DA), originally by Dennis Dieks (1992), developed by Bartha and Hitchcock (1999), and expanded by Ken Olum (2001), is that the possibility of an individual existing all depends on how many humans will ever exist (N).
 If N is big, then the chance of said individual existing is higher than if only a few humans will ever exist.
 If the individual does exist, this is evidence that N is high.
 The argument is sometimes expressed in an alternative way by having the posterior marginal distribution of n based on N without explicitly invoking a non-zero chance of existing.
 The Bayesian inference mathematics are identical.

-The name for this attack within the DA community is the "Self-Indication Assumption" (SIA), proposed by one of its opponents, the DA-advocate Nick Bostrom.
+The name for this attack within the DA community is the "self-indication assumption" (SIA), proposed by one of its opponents, the DA-advocate Nick Bostrom.
 His (2000) definition reads: